Turn your manual testers into automation experts! Request a Demo

 • Cloud services: Providers like AWS, Azure, or Google Cloud that offer infrastructure for hosting applications.

-Why Tech Stack is Important?
+Why is Tech Stack Important?

-Consider the above analogy of building a house.
-If you use poor-quality materials or the wrong tools, the house might crumble or become unlivable.
-Similarly, a tech stack affects the performance, scalability, and user experience of a software application.
+A tech stack affects the performance, scalability, and user experience of a software application.
 Choosing the right tech stack is crucial because it directly impacts how effectively an application is developed, maintained, and used.

 For example, if you’re developing a simple website, using a lightweight framework like React can make it faster and more responsive.
 On the other hand, if you’re creating a complex application like an e-commerce platform that needs to handle many users and transactions, opting for a robust stack like Node.js for the backend and MongoDB for the database can ensure it runs smoothly even during peak traffic.